INCUBATE is launching at Monash University this summer.

 Tradition met innovation as Class 8 startups pitched at the iconic MacLaurin Hall, one of the most treasured sites at Australia’s oldest university.

 Class 8 was one of the most diverse to date, outperforming industry standards* with 53% female founders and representation from six nationalities.
 Startups can achieve a lot in 14 weeks.
-WipeHero, a waterless car washing app, booked $200k in sales during the program.
+WipeHero, a waterless car washing app, gained $20k monthly revenue during the program.
 Health Copilot introduced their weight management artificial intelligence, AIME – pseudonym for ‘AI for Me’, and already have over 200 users who’ve lost an average of seven kilograms.

 In an ever-progressing world where future jobs lay in STEM, the nation faces a big problem with the decline in maths skills.
 Maths tutor Henry Kim tackles the issue head on with SeedTree, a maths tutoring platform helping young Australians learn at their own pace.